 Domestic abuse

-The term refers to threats, violence or abuse between people who have a relationship with each other, have had in the past or are family members.
+Domestic abuse refers to threats, violence or abuse between people (aged 16 or over) who have (or have had in the past) a relationship.
+This can include family members.

-• Sexual abuse: Forcing or pressuring someone to have sex (rape), unwanted sexual activity, touching, groping someone
+• Sexual abuse: Forcing or pressuring someone to have sex (rape), unwanted sexual activity

 Domestic Violence Disclosure Scheme (Clare's Law)